This example introduces you to a workflow that includes steps for:

 - Replace 'wf_test:***@treasure.brickftp.com' with your data export information.

 Alternatively, to upload the queries and workflow files into Treasure Data:

 - From the machine where TD toolbelt is installed.

 - Open a command window.

 $ td wf push ftp_pull_push

-Run the following command to execute the workflow already submitted to Treasure Data
+Alternatively, run the following command to execute the workflow already submitted to Treasure Data:

 $ td wf start ftp_pull_push pull_push --session now